 Fellow one-time professionals PaTell Troutman, Emarlos Leroy, Damien Swain and Rod Harris joined him on the coaching staff and helped instruct the many recruits in attendance.

-Eric Williams, QB, Winter Haven (FL): The 6-foot-3 and 180-pound junior has visited North Carolina and Wake Forest.
+Eric Williams, QB, Winter Haven (FL): The 6-foot-3 and 180-pound sophomore junior has visited North Carolina and Wake Forest.
 Fellow underclassman C.J.
 Shedd from Cypress Lake (FL) also did well.

-Cade Ledman, QB, Arnold (FL): The 6-1 and 200-pound senior held his own in this setting, so did the likes of Hunter Riggan from Tate (FL) and Connor Edel from Orlando Christian Prep (FL).
+Cade Ledman, QB, Arnold (FL): The 6-1 and 200-pound junior held his own in this setting, so did the likes of Hunter Riggan from Tate (FL) and Connor Edel from Orlando Christian Prep (FL).

 John Barksdale, DB, Episcopal School (FL): More of a last line of defense in the secondary, the 6-1 and 170-pound senior showed above-average range from his spot at safety.